jamjarlabs/JamJarWeb/docs/index.md

   * Audio - audio playback.
   * Scripting - runtime execution of scripts, interface for interacting with core the game logic
+  * Networking - networking through a standardised relay server protocol.
+  * Serialization - serialization to and from JSON.